LAHAINA

 Hui Mo‘olelo: Lahaina

 Hui Mo‘olelo: Lahaina is a collaborative program of Maui Public Art Corps, Hale Hōʻikeʻike at the Bailey House/ Maui Historical Society, the County of Maui and Lahaina Restoration Foundation that cultivates stories celebrating the history, culture and sense of place of Lahaina.
-In June 2024, we welcomed our 4th annual Hui Mo‘olelo cohort to participate in a 3-part storytelling workshop and record a talk-story with kūpuna of Lahaina.
-The resulting stories will form the basis of an RFP (request for proposals) wherein professional artists select one or more to inspire a work of public art in a discipline of the artist's choosing (e.g. song, dance, animation, mural, theatrical performance, etc).
+In June 2024, we welcomed our 4th annual Hui Mo‘olelo cohort to participate in a 3-part storytelling workshop and to record a talk-story with kūpuna of Lahaina.
+The resulting stories formed the basis of an RFP (request for proposals) wherein professional artists select one or more to inspire a work of public art in a discipline of the artist's choosing (e.g. song, dance, animation, mural, theatrical performance, etc).
 Upon selection by a community panel, artists enter a period of project development to engage stakeholders in arts activities, infuse the design with community feedback, and tie the work to a unique proverb from Mary Kawena Pukui’s ‘Ōlelo No‘eau: Hawaiian Proverbs and Poetical Sayings to help ground it in a sense of place.

-Hui Mo’olelo aims to connect residents & visitors more deeply with accurate accounts of Maui history and culture, and help to ensure that local narratives and cultural heritage are recorded and passed down to future generations, fostering a sense of identity and belonging. |
+Hui Mo’olelo aims to connect residents & visitors more deeply with accurate accounts of Maui history and culture, and to help ensure that local narratives and cultural heritage are recorded and passed down to future generations, fostering a sense of identity and belonging. |

 Maui Strong: Art for Hope